roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7243/device-firmware.md

 ## Burn the Latest Firmware

-::: tip Note:
+::: tip 📝 NOTE:
-:pencil: If your RAK7243 - LoRaWAN® Developer Gateway has the latest firmware image in the SD card, you can skip this section.
+ If your RAK7243 - LoRaWAN® Developer Gateway has the latest firmware image in the SD card, you can skip this section.
 :::
 1. Download the latest firmware [here](https://downloads.rakwireless.com/en/LoRa/Pilot-Gateway-Pro-RAK7243/Firmware/RAK7243_Latest_Firmware.zip), which is based on the Raspbian OS.